macthecadillac/atree/README.md

 To remove a node, call the `remove` method on tree.
 Note that will also remove all descendants of the node.
 After removal, the "freed" memory will be reused if and when new data is inserted.
-There is currently no support for shrinking.
+Call `shrink_to_fit` to reclaim freed memory.

 ```rust
 use itree::Tree;